masatoeguchi/arabic_number_replacer/README.md

 # Arabic Number Replacer
-This code replaces numbers written in Arabic(in characters) to Arabic numerals(such as 123) in a text file and gives new replaced file.
+This code replaces numbers written in Arabic character (e.g. ١٢٣) to Arabic numerals (e.g. 123) in a text file and gives new replaced file.
 Numbers in other other languages can be added to the dictionary to implement the language.

 ## Getting Started

 A text file must be placed in the same directory where this file cocates.
 Program asks which file to replace in the beginning.
 Arbic.txt is given for testing purpus.

 ## Prerequisites
-Python3 installed
+* Python 3

 ## Authors
 Masato Eguchi